Meet Our Team

 Sheila has more than 23 years of experience in the veterinary field.
 She graduated from St. Petersburg College with a Bachelor of Science in animal science, and became a Certified Veterinary Technician (CVT) in 2000.
 Sheila has participated in numerous community events over the years, including an outreach trip to the Bahamas to help provide medical care to animals in need free of charge.

-Sheila has considerable experience working with exotic species, including birds and small mammals, and various wildlife, bringing a wealth of knowledge to Paws and Claws Animal Medical Center.
+Sheila has considerable experience working with exotic species, including birds and small mammals, and various wildlife, bringing a wealth of knowledge to our team.
 She also has vast knowledge regarding the use of the latest medical equipment and procedures.

 Sheila’s passion for veterinary medicine and love for animals drive her to deliver the very best care.
 Her love for animals spills over into her love for people.
 In her free time, Sheila enjoys physical fitness on all levels, reading, hiking, playing sports, and spending time with her family.
-She lives in Clearwater with her son Dylan, fiancée Gabriel, and their furry family members Eli and BG.
+She lives in Clearwater with her son Dylan, husband Gabriel, and their furry family members Moo Moo a rescue dog from Suncoast Animal League and Ellie Nugget our cat.

 Erin is a graduate of St. Petersburg College and a full-time veterinary technician here at Paws and Claws.
 She was born in Atlanta, GA and moved to Clearwater, FL when she was five.
 Her love for animals started with her family’s cat, Mr. Chicken, and her life working with animals started when she took the opportunity to foster kittens as a young girl for Save Our Strays.
 The gratification she felt when placing a kitten with a loving family sparked her interest in pursuing a career that involved caring for animals.